-Based on a site plan provided by the client, we understand that the site will be developed with one (1) commercial/industrial building.
-The building will be approximately 1,108,904 ft2 in size and will be located in the central area of the site.
-Loading docks will be located on the west and east sides of the building.
-The building will be surrounded by asphaltic concrete pavements for automobile parking and drive lanes and Portland cement concrete pavements for the loading dock areas.
-Several landscape planters and concrete flatwork are expected to be included throughout the site.
-The site plan does not indicate any proposed development within the existing drainage coarse located at the northeast corner of the site.
+Based on the preliminary site plan (Scheme 5) provided to our office, the site will be developed with one (1) new warehouse located in the central area of the site.
+The building will be $451,110\pm$ ft2 in size and dock-high doors will be constructed along the east and west sides of the building.
+The building will be surrounded by asphaltic concrete pavements in the parking and drive lanes, Portland cement concrete pavements in the loading dock area, concrete flatwork and landscape planters throughout.

 Detailed structural information has not been provided.
-It is assumed that the new building will be a single-story structure of tilt-up concrete construction, typically supported on conventional shallow foundations with a concrete slab-on-grade floor.
+It is assumed that the new building will be a single-story structure of tilt-up concrete construction, typically supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
 Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 7 kips per linear foot, respectively.

-No significant amounts of below grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
-Based on the assumed topography, cuts and fills of 4 to $7\pm$ feet are expected to be necessary to achieve the proposed site grades.
+No significant amounts of below-grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
+Based on the assumed topography, cuts and fills of 2 to $3\pm$ feet are expected to be necessary to achieve the proposed site grades.